In This Hub:

 He is out of control.
 He is like a runaway train

-to crush whoever is before him.
-Having said
+and whatever is before him.
+Having said all of that,

-all of that, you don't try to fight a runaway
+GET OFF THE TRACKS!
+You don't try to fight a

 On this page: